scientific-python/blog.scientific-python.org/content/posts/awkward/rewriting-gpu-kernels-cuda-compute/index.md

 ## The result that isn't a number

-A stated goal of the Awkward Array project is to let physics and data analysts write high-performance code in Python without GPU expertise.
+A stated goal of the Awkward Array project is to let physicists and data analysts write high-performance code in Python without GPU expertise.
 The old backend required contributors to understand CUDA thread hierarchies, atomics, and shared-memory behavior before they could add or fix a kernel.
 The new one asks for an ordinary Python function and a call to the right primitive.
 Domain scientists can read it, review it, and unit-test its logic without a GPU.

 Awkward knows the problem. cuda.compute knows the hardware.
 The result is Python that's simpler and faster than the CUDA C++ it replaced.